WebStyleProduction24/startfact/wp-content/plugins/addons-for-visual-composer/readme.txt

 Our tests indicate that the addons work well with most themes that are well coded.
 You may need some minor custom CSS with themes that hijack the styling for heading tags by using !important keyword.

 Some themes override default templates provided by WPBakery Page Builder.
-The themes that override VC Row template may require you to manually set the attributes required for the dark version (see below).
+The themes that override WPBakery Page Builder Row template may require you to manually set the attributes required for the dark version (see below).

 The demo site is best recreated with a theme that supports a full width page template without sidebars.
 The elements can still be used in the pages of default template.